hsf-training/hsf-training-advanced-cpp-bits-webpage/_episodes/01-modernizing-legacy-code.md

 when porting to a new compiler or new operating system.

-My favorite comment on the technique of conditional compilation to achieve platform independence is from Steve Dewhurst, in his book **C++ Gotchas**:
+My favorite comment on the technique of conditional compilation to achieve platform independence is from Steve Dewhurst, in his book **C++ Gotchas**.
+After showing an example of code that uses `

 > This code is not platform-independent.
-It's multiplatform dependent.
+It's multi-platform dependent.
 Any
 > change to any of the platforms requires not only a recompilation of the source
 > but change to the source for all platforms.
 You've achieved maximal coupling
 > among platforms: a remarkable achievement, if somewhat impractical.